 In Year 13 you will study the pricing and output decisions of monopolies, oligopolies and other market structures.
-In addition we explore concepts such as game theory and John Nash's famous equilibrium, as well as discovering just why different Starbucks charge different prices for the same latte, despite each café being only a few metres away!
-In addition you will study topics such as international economics, poverty and inequality, emerging and developing economies, the financial sector and the labour market.
+In addition, we explore concepts such as game theory and John Nash's famous equilibrium, as well as discovering just why different Starbucks charge different prices for the same latte, despite each café being only a few metres away!
+You will study poverty and inequality, emerging and developing economies, the financial sector and the labour market.